Toxic Relationship Vocabulary: 17 Toxic Phrases + Key Terms Explained

 Notice the effect.

-Did you feel fear, shame, confusion, panic, loneliness, or pressure to apologize?
+Did you feel fear, shame, confusion, panic, loneliness, or pressure to apologise?

 Check the pattern.